Indiana mayor Dennis Tyler arrested by FBI in City Hall corruption probe

 Tyler was elected mayor in 2011.
 He didn't run for reelection this year.

-The FBI raided City Hall offices in 2017 as it investigated Craig Nicholas, a former building commissioner, and the awarding of no-bid contracts to demolition companies he owned, Fox 59 Indianapolis reported.
+The FBI raided City Hall offices in 2017 as it investigated Craig Nicholas, a former building commissioner, and the awarding of no-bid contracts to demolition companies he owned, Fox 59 reported.

+After he pleaded guilty in 2018 to federal crimes, he was sentenced to two years in prison, the station reported.

+Tyler’s arrest was part of an ongoing investigation into public corruption that so far has resulted in the indictment of six public officials, Minkler said.

 CLICK HERE TO GET THE FOX NEWS APP